noahstaz/PAVE/Readme.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Accessibility Statement for PAVE
+### This is an accessibility statement from PAVE.

+#### Conformance status
+The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
+It defines three levels of conformance: Level A, Level AA, and Level AAA.
+PAVE is partially conformant with WCAG 2.1 level AA.
+Partially conformant means that some parts of the content do not fully conform to the accessibility standard.

+#### Feedback
+We welcome your feedback on the accessibility of PAVE.
+Please let us know if you encounter accessibility barriers on PAVE:

+E-mail: noah.stasuik@gmail.com
+Date
+This statement was created on November 27, 2023 using the W3C Accessibility Statement Generator Tool.